-Veteran Certification for MD Students
+Veteran Certification for MD, PA and Academic Nursing Students

 The Office of Student Records requests a copy of a Certificate of Eligibility.